Eight Forest Lane

 • Vanilla extract – enhances the flavour

 • Biscoff spread – the hero of these cupcakes.
-The sweet, spiced, caramel flavour of the Belgian biscuit spread gives these cupcakes the most addictive flavour.
+The sweet, spiced, caramel flavour of the biscoff spread gives these cupcakes the most addictive flavour.
+You can use any brand of cookie butter but the Lotus Biscoff Spread is the most commonly available.

 Step-By-Step Instructions